-"(1) In any of the situations provided for in art.
-164 and 167 which triggers exclusion from the award procedure, any economic operator may provide evidence in order to prove that the measures such operator has taken are sufficient to substantiate its credibility in relation to the exclusion reasons.

-(2) If the contracting authority assesses the evidence presented by the economic operator, in accordance with the provisions of par.
-(1), as sufficient for proving its credibility, the contracting authority shall not exclude the economic operator from the award procedure.

-(3) The evidence that an economic operator subject to any of the situations provided in art.
-164 and 167 may provide to the contracting authority, in the sense of the provisions of par.
-(1), refers to the economic operator making the payment of or undertaking the obligation to pay a compensation in respect of possible damages caused by a criminal offense or misconduct, the clarification by the operator of the facts and circumstances in which the criminal offense or misconduct has been committed, the fact of actively cooperating with the authorities conducting the investigation, or taking concrete and appropriate measures at technical, organizational and personnel level, such as the cancellation of connections with persons and organizations involved in the inappropriate behavior, measures concerning its personnel reorganization, implementation of control and reporting rules, setting up of an internal audit structure able to verify compliance with the legal provisions and other rules or the adoption of internal rules arising from liability and payment of damages, in order to prevent further criminal offenses or misconduct.
+- "(1) Any economic operator in any of the situations referred to in Articles 164 and 167 which lead to the exclusion thereof from the award procedure may provide evidence that the measures taken thereby are sufficient to demonstrate in practice its credibility in relation to the exclusion reasons. - (2) Where the contracting authority considers the evidence submitted by the economic operator in accordance with the provisions of paragraph (1) as sufficient to demonstrate its credibility, the contracting authority shall not exclude the economic operator from the award procedure. - (3) The evidence that the economic operator in any of the situations referred to in Articles 164 and 167 may provide to the contracting authority, for the purposes of paragraph (1) shall relate to the performance by the economic operator of the obligation to pay compensation in respect of the possible damage caused by a criminal offense or other illegal act, the clarification by the economic operator of the facts and circumstances in which the criminal offense or misconduct has been committed, through active cooperation with the investigating